TNT (Norwegian band): 2000s

 Diesel Dahl returned to TNT in 2000, and the band started working on new material.
-The Japan only EP Taste was issued April 2003which included a TELL NO TALES outtake DESTINY as well still unreleased in most regions Magic Little Nightmare.
+The Japan only EP Taste was issued April 2003 which included a TELL NO TALES outtake DESTINY as well still unreleased in most regions Magic Little Nightmare.
 Their eighth studio album, My Religion, was released in 2004.
 Months after the album release, Morty Black decided to leave the band due to personal and professional differences, and Sid Ringsby took his place for the following concerts and the album All the Way to the Sun, which was released in the fall of 2005.
 A single, "Sometimes" was released on 25 July in Norway.
 At the end of the year Victor Borge became TNT's new permanent bassist.

 Tony Harnell left the band in April 2006 for both personal and professional reasons, although his final show was on 30 June, when TNT played the Polar Rock Festival in Storsteinnes, Norway.
 He was replaced by British hard rock singer Tony Mills (of UK act Shy, coincidentally supporting TNT for Harnell's farewell show).
 Despite leaving the band, Harnell collaborated with iMagic Films and producer Darren Paltrowitz on a live DVD featuring his performance with the band in Madrid, Spain from 1 April 2006.
-The Live in Madrid CD + DVD package was released in Japan in August 2006 and elsewhere in the world in September.
+The Live in Madrid CD + DVD package was released in Japan in August 2006 and elsewhere in the world in September, as produced by Darren Paltrowitz.

 In 2007 TNT released their tenth studio album, The New Territory to mixed reviews and controversy amongst the fans.
 Their eleventh studio album, Atlantis, was released on 22 September 2008 in both Norway and Japan.
 The album was influenced by The Beatles and Queen, and was mixed by Tommy Hansen, who also worked on My Religion and All the Way to the Sun.
-On 12 December 2008, the original TNT line-up, consisting of Dag Ingebrigtsen, Ronni Le Tekrø, Steinar Eikum and Diesel Dahl, did a one-off reunion during a concert that was done to celebrate Ingebrigtsen's 50th birthday.
+On 12 December 2008, the original TNT lineup, consisting of Dag Ingebrigtsen, Ronni Le Tekrø, Steinar Eikum and Diesel Dahl, did a one-off reunion during a concert that was done to celebrate Ingebrigtsen's 50th birthday.